jhpyle/docassemble/docs.md

 to create a simple interview.
 Once you get that working, you can experiment with adding more questions to it.

-Once you know the basics, the best way to learn about advanced features is to study working examples.
+The best way to learn about more advanced **docassemble** features is to study working examples.
 The sections of this documentation site contain a number of side-by-side examples comparing source code to screenshots.
 You can click on the screenshots to run the interviews.
-In addition, as you are developing interviews in the [Playground], you can see working examples of many of **docassemble**'s features.
+In addition, while you are developing interviews in the [Playground], you can browse working examples of many of **docassemble**'s features.

 There is also a full-featured sample interview linked from the [demonstration page].
 The full source code of that interview is